Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 of choice to thin at port 3000 or over a socket.
 See config/sprinkle/conf/nginx.conf and config/thin.yml in the repo for an example thin config and nginx server stanza.

-### Run the websocket and magent  server
+### Run the websocket and  redis servers

-For a local development instance, skip this step - just run `./script/server` to get both the app server,  websocket server and magent server on the right ports.
+For a local development instance, skip this step - just run `./script/server` to get all servers running  on the right ports.

-Run `bundle exec ruby ./script/websocket_server.rb` to start the websocket server on port 8080.
-Change the port in config/app_config.yml.
+Run` bundle exec script/websocket_server.rb' to start this server on port 8080.
+Change port in config/app_config.yml.

-Run` bundle exec magent start --log-path=log/` to start magent. magent has some options, try -h.
+Run `redis-server`to start this server on the default port 6379.
+It uses a config file, normally /etc/redis.conf or /etc/redis/redis.conf defining ports and other stuff.

 ### The Resque worker